Middle-school math competition focused on applying math to the real world

 Time Limit: 30 minutes

-Six total responses for the scenario, each awarding a maximum of 10 points
+Five total responses for the scenario, each awarding a variable amount of points

 Responses are graded based on correct answers as well as work shown